Dobefu/DLiteScript/docs/content/docs/standard-library/arrays/reverse.md

 +++
 title = 'arrays.reverse'
 linkTitle = 'reverse'
-description = 'Reverses the order of elements in an array.' weight = 0 draft = false
+description = 'Reverse the order of elements in an array.
+Flip array elements from last to first and return the reversed array.
+Part of the arrays namespace.' weight = 0 draft = false
 +++